pyOpenSci/pyopensci.github.io/_posts/events/2024-06-25-create-your-first-python-package-scipy-2024.md

 ---
 layout: single
-title: "Workshop: pyOpenSci @ SciPy 2024 -- Create Your First Python Package"
+title: "Workshop: pyOpenSci @ SciPy 2024--Create your first Python package"
 excerpt: "Python packaging can be tricky to navigate. pyOpenSci will lead a workshop on creating your first Python package at SciPy 2024.
 The goal of this workshop is to help scientists learn how to package and make code installable and shareable.
 Read on to learn more!"
 author:
 permalink: /events/create-first-python-package-scipy-2024.html